aarong/feedme-server-core/README.md

 #### connect

-Emitted when a client connects on the transport, before any messages have been exchanged.
+Emitted when a client connects on the transport and before any messages have been exchanged.

 Arguments passed to the listeners:

-1. `clientId` (string) is the identifier assigned by the server to the client The client will be made aware of this identifier once it has submitted an acceptable `Handshake` message.
+1. `clientId` (string) is the identifier assigned by the server to the client The client will be made aware of this identifier once it has submitted an library-compatible `Handshake` message.

 #### handshake

-Emitted when a client's submits a valid and library-compatible `Handshake` message, but before the server has returned a `HandshakeResponse` message indicating success.
+Emitted when a client submits a valid and library-compatible `Handshake` message, but before the server has returned a `HandshakeResponse` message indicating success.
 Applications can use this event to perform any processing that is required before a Feedme conversation is initiated with a client.